 Scientific Classification and Names

 Red drum belongs to the drum family (Sciaenidae) with the scientific name Sciaenops ocellatus.
-This species goes by many regional names including redfish, channel bass, spottail bass, puppy drum (juveniles), and bull reds (large adults).
-The name "drum" comes from the distinctive drumming sound males produce during spawning.
+This species goes by many regional names including redfish, channel bass, spottail bass, puppy drum for juveniles, and bull reds for large adults.
+The name "drum" comes from the distinctive drumming sound males produce during spawning by vibrating special muscles against their swim bladder.

 Physical Characteristics